2010 Times Square car bombing attempt: Early stages

 Shortly after the bomb was discovered, the police looked for a male who was seen on surveillance footage, changing his shirt in Shubert Alley (which runs between 44th and 45th Streets, just west of Broadway).
 By May 4, however, he was no longer of interest to the police.
 Investigators also looked for another person captured on video running north on Broadway, away from the area.

 In the early stages of the investigation, officials considered several possibilities as to the identity and motive of the perpetrator.
 Police Commissioner Raymond Kelly speculated that the attack could be lone-wolf terrorism, saying: "A terrorist act doesn't necessarily have to be conducted by an organization, an individual can do it on their own."
 Investigators compared similarities between the Times Square device and the two devices discovered outside a London bar in the al-Qaeda 2007 London car bombs.

 The police also investigated whether the bomb was planted in relation to threats posted on the Revolution Muslim website against the creators of the controversial animated sitcom South Park.
-The episodes "200" and "201", originally aired on April 14 and 21, 2010, had offended some with their irreverent depiction of the prophet Muhammed.
+The episodes "200" and "201", originally aired on April 14 and 21, 2010, had offended some with their irreverent depiction of the prophet Muhammad.
 Ultimately, it was determined that the bomber had trained for months prior to the first broadcast of "200".

 E-ZPass and other camera records at toll plazas were reviewed to identify where the Pathfinder entered Manhattan.
 Law enforcement officials reviewed hours of security camera footage from at least 82 surveillance cameras in the area to attempt to track the suspect's movements before and after the bomb.